-‘The Young And The Restless’ Recap For Friday: Ashley Sends Jack A Strong Message!
+‘The Young And The Restless’ Recap For Friday: Ashley Sends Jack A Strong Message

 Then, Nick (Joshua Morrow) showed up with Christian and Faith (Alyvia Alyn Lind), and she had her cell phone out.
 Faith spilled the beans about Nick and Phyllis (Gina Tognoni) moving in together to become a big Genoa City power couple.
 Right then, Billy (Jason Thompson) arrived, and he and Nick sparred verbally for a bit, which made for some awkward holiday moments.

-At Crimson Lights, Sharon (Sharon Case), Mariah (Camryn Grimes), and Tessa worked to create a special holiday meal for GC’s homeless.
-When Tessa left them alone for a moment, Mariah let her mom know how difficult keeping up the facade with Tessa was after only one day.
+At Crimson Lights, Sharon (Sharon Case), Mariah (Camryn Grimes), and Tessa worked to create a special holiday meal for Genoa City’s homeless.
+When Tessa left them alone for a moment, Mariah let her mom know how difficult it was to keep up the facade with Tessa after only one day.
 Then, the three women talked about what they’re thankful for this year, and Mariah was awkward with “love” and “lattes” as her list.

 At Rey’s, he’s shocked to see Arturo (Jason Canela), but Lola (Sasha Calle) had convinced him to show up and have dinner as a family.
 Eventually, they all grabbed food and headed downstairs to help a shocked Sharon provide a meal for the homeless.
 Abby showed up to help too.
 Mia (Noemi Gonzalez) got jealous when she saw Rey complimenting Sharon on her well-run operation.
 Later Rey and Mia argued at home.